yabetse-geb/ShutEyeShowdownConcept_backend/design/concepts/Accountability/Accountability.md

 # Concept: Accountability

 - **concept** Accountability [User]
-- **purpose**     Enable structured accountability between users by recording their partnerships, adherence tracking preferences, and report frequencies.
-The concept maintains only the data required to support external systems in generating notifications or summaries—it does not send or deliver messages itself.
-By storing which types of adherence failures are monitored and when reports should be produced, the concept ensures that each partnership’s accountability data remains accurate, consistent, and ready for use by reporting or notification services.
+- **purpose**     Enable structured accountability between users by recording their partnerships, adherence tracking preferences.
+Users allocate what types of reports should be sent to accountability partners (bedtime and/or wake up time failures) and reports are generated and made visible to accountability partners.
-- **principle**     If a user establishes an accountability partnership with a partner and configures notification preferences (e.g., daily reports for specific adherence failures), and the user then records adherence failures, then the concept will, at the defined frequency, enable the generation of a report for the partner detailing those failures, marking them as reported and updating the partnership's last report date.
+- **principle**     If a user establishes an accountability partnership with a partner and configures notification preferences (e.g., reports for bedtime failures), and the user then records adherence failures, then the concept will, at the defined frequency, enable the generation of a report to send to the partner detailing those failures, marking them as reported and updating the partnership's last report date.
 - types:
 	- `SleepEventType`: An enumeration representing the type of sleep event.
 		- `BEDTIME`: Represents the event of going to bed.